sshsrn/Cloud-Community_GCP-Learnings/DeployOnCloudRun2.md

 ### In this article, we will learn how to containerize a project containing a separate frontend and backend using Docker, deploy it on the cloud run and also set up the CI/CD pipeline using GitHub Actions.

-* First, upload the project to the google cloud by clicking on the upload button in the drop down menu of the cloud shell.
+* Open the GCP platform, and the cloud shell.
+Now, upload your project from local machine to the google cloud by clicking on the upload button, which is in the drop down menu of the cloud shell.
 ![upload](assets/1.png)
-* Then, click on upload folder and select the project folder from your local machine.<br>
+* Then, click on upload folder and select the project folder from your local machine which you wish to deploy on google cloud.<br>
 ![upload](assets/2.png)
-* Once uploaded, confirm the same by using the ls command in the cloud shell.<br>
+* Once it is uploaded, you can confirm whether the upload was successful, by using the ls command in the cloud shell.<br>
 ![upload-success](assets/13.png)
 ![ls](assets/14.png)
-* Now, we need to create a docker image of the project.
-But in our case, we have a separate frontend and backend.
+* The next step is to create a docker image of the uploaded project.
+But in our case, since we have a separate frontend and backend.
 So, we need to create two docker images, one for the frontend and one for the backend.
+(Docker images- are a way of packaging up all the code and dependencies needed to run an application so that it can be easily deployed on any machine, without having to worry about differences in software versions or configurations.)
-For this, we need to create two Dockerfiles, each for the frontend and backend in the respective folders and there should be a `docker-compose.yaml` file in the root directory of the project to run both the docker images simultaneously.
+For creating two docker images, we need to create two Dockerfiles, each for the frontend and backend in the respective folders and there should also be a `docker-compose.yaml` file in the root directory of the project to run both the docker images simultaneously.
 In our case, the docker-compose.yaml file contains the following code:
 ```yaml
 # This file is used to define multiple containers that work together as part of this application